Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

 While we have not extended the phase diagram to very negative values of $\paramSSMoat$, we can use the procedure above to infer the presence of other lattice structures deeper in the phase diagram.
 For instance, let us consider a square phase with coefficients $u_{1}$, $u_{2}$, $u_{3}$, $u_{4}$ corresponding to the points $(\moatMomentum, 0)$, $(0, \moatMomentum)$, $({-}\moatMomentum, 0)$, and $(0, {-}\moatMomentum)$ in momentum space, respectively, which form a square with diagonal $2 \moatMomentum$.
 The interaction energy reads

-which can be found geometrically by considering all scatterings with nonzero momentum transfer and equal total ingoing and outgoing momenta, and counting the multiplicities of these processes.
+This can be found geometrically by considering all scattering processes with nonzero momentum transfer and equal total ingoing and outgoing momenta and counting their multiplicities.
 Particular attention must be paid to the last two terms, which depend on the relative phases of the four coefficients.
 While we expect that $|u_{1}| = |u_{2}| = |u_{3}| = |u_{4}| = 1/2$, depending on the sign of $\TMatrixKernel_{\sqrt{2} \dimlessMoatMomentum}$ we will have to choose the sign of $u_{1}^{*} u_{3}^{*} u_{2} u_{4}$ to be $+1$ or ${-}1$ in order to lower the total energy.
-Taking this into account, we find that at small $\Lambda_{2}$ there will be a transition from the triangle phase to the square phase at the moat momentum that solves the equation
+Taking this into account, we find that at small $\paramSSInt$ there will be a transition from the triangle phase to the square phase at the moat momentum that solves the equation

 This gives $\paramSSMoat \approx {-}8.75$ for the 2D soft-core potential.